plone/training/docs/mastering-plone/registry.md

 )
 ```

-Don't forget to add the new field `room` now.
+Don't forget to add the new field `room`.

 Edit {file}`content/talk.py`: